godlykmathews/DocOnWeb/README.md

 Nowadays , even if we are not in pendamic or lockdown, our website will help people find / appoint doctors from their smart devices much easily and quicker

-what can a user face problems while using the website ?

 DocOnWeb